 Tell your employees about the rebranding before sharing the news with your Instagram followers.
 However, you don’t have to wait until the official day of your launch to tell your Instagram followers.
 You may want to promote the launch by hinting at what’s coming to build excitement.
 That could mean posting a story a week before the launch and telling your followers to keep their eyes open for a big announcement.
 You can also stir the pot by asking them to guess what the announcement is about.
-A few days before the launch, you could create a countdown on your story.
+You could create a countdown on your story a few days before the launch.
 Finally, on the big day of the rebranding launch, show them all your new branding and explain why you updated your brand.
 To flawlessly nail your launch, create a calendar with specific dates for when to tell which audience.
 This will help you stay on top of your rebranding as well.

 Step 5.
 Decide How To Tell Each Audience

 For some audiences, it’s easy to figure out how to tell them.
 For example, the best way to communicate with your social media followers about your relaunch is to post about it on social media.
 Telling previous customers who aren’t necessarily following you on social is a bit trickier.
-You can send them an email, create an ad campaign, or show an announcement on your website.
+You can email them, create an ad campaign, or show an announcement on your website.

 Step 6.
 Decide What to Tell Each Audience

 At this point in the process, you have identified each audience and decided when and how to tell each audience.
-Now, you need to decide what to tell them.
-That doesn’t mean not telling someone about your new name– that means how you will tell the “why” of your rebranding efforts.
-Your Twitter followers will need a quick explanation, whereas your email subscribers could be interested in hearing the full story.
+Now, you need to decide what to say to them.
+That doesn’t mean not telling someone about your new name– that represents how you will tell the “why” of your rebranding efforts.
+Your Twitter followers will need a quick explanation, whereas your email subscribers could be interested in hearing the whole story.
 What you say in the announcement needs to make an impact, so don’t be afraid to spend time drafting your new branding announcement.

 Step 7.
 Review and Revise

-At this point, you’ve got a solid plan for what to say, when to say it, and how.
-Let’s now make sure that your plan goes perfectly.
-Rebranding is a big deal so you don’t want to make any errors.
+At this point, you’ve got a solid plan for what to say, when, and how.
+Let’s now make sure that your project goes perfectly.
+Rebranding is a big deal, so you don’t want to make any errors.
 In your review, make sure the calendar you have made is realistic so you can stay on track.
-Check that all your audiences, internal and external, will be informed and that every place your brand appears is documented.
+Ensure that all your internal and external audiences are informed and that every place your brand appears is documented.
 This will ensure that everything will be updated on the launch date.